 WHAT ARE THE SIDE EFFECTS OF USING PDO THREADS TO TREAT EYES BAGS?

-WHAT ARE THE PRE-TREATMENT AND POST-TREATMENT INSTRUCTION?
+WHAT ARE THE PRE-TREATMENT AND POST-TREATMENT INSTRUCTIONS?

 - Patients with the risk of herpes should tell their provider, as treatment may cause a flare-up.

-- Arnica might be utilized for one week before treatment to help decrease swelling post treatment.
+- Arnica might be utilized for one week before treatment to help decrease swelling post-treatment.

 Post Care Instructions and Expectations: